What Questions Should Robots Be Able to Answer? A Dataset of User Questions for Explainable Robotics: Method --- How the Dataset was Collected

 \subsection{Video and Text Stimuli}

 To determine the types of questions users have for robots assisting them with everyday tasks, we present users with video or text scenarios.
+Videos and texts were selected to cover a large diversity of tasks, robot embodiments, and interaction settings.
+The featured tasks include a variety of common household tasks, such as cleaning, washing dishes, doing laundry, and cooking.
+The featured robot embodiments include a variety of humanoids and mobile manipulators.
+Regarding the interaction setting, the videos feature robots by themselves, interacting with humans, and in multi-robot setups.
+The household tasks included in the text scenarios were inspired by the tasks people reported in previous research as those they would want robots to perform \cite{li2023behavior}.

 \paragraph{Videos} The videos depict robots accomplishing multistep tasks in a home, for example, making the bed and then removing trash from the floor.
 Table \ref{tab:video_overview} describes each video's content and provides an example frame.
 The videos were sourced from publicly available robot demos, either teleoperated or featuring state-of-the-art policies.
-The original videos are cut to show the execution of one self-contained task, such as making a specific meal.
+The original videos are cut to show the execution of one self-contained task.
 Specifically, we included videos from Google's Gemini Robotics \cite{team2025gemini}, Physical Intelligence \cite{intelligence2025pi_}, the Mobile ALOHA project \cite{fu2024mobile}, Figure\footnote{\url{https://www.figure.ai/}}, Astribot\footnote{\url{https://www.astribot.com/en}}, Hello Robot\footnote{\url{https://hello-robot.com/}}, and 1X\footnote{\url{https://www.1x.tech/}}.
 The average video length was 35.4 seconds (SD=13.8).
+This short length is appropriate for an online user study, while still allowing us to show longer tasks, such as preparing a meal, by cutting between key moments of the task execution.
 Links to the original, uncut videos can be found in Appendix \ref{app:video-ref}.

-\paragraph{Texts} In addition to the videos, we wrote six text reports of a robot's actions while its user was away.
+\paragraph{Texts} In addition to the videos, we wrote seven text reports of a robot's actions while its user was away.
 As with the videos, users were asked to write down the questions they might have for the robot in this scenario.
+The text scenarios contain a small number of failure reports, such as the robot breaking a plate while cleaning the dishes.
 An example text scenario is the following:

 A list of all text scenarios used can be found online (see Appendix \ref{app:online}).